Contraband (American Civil War): History

-The Term "Contraband"
+Use of the term

-As early as 1812, the term "contraband" was used in general language to refer to illegally smuggled goods (including enslaved people).
+As early as 1812, the term contraband was used in general language to refer to illegally smuggled goods (including enslaved people).
 However its use was given a new context during the American Civil War after Butler's decision.

+One of the first uses of the term by the press is Thomas Nast's illustration "Contraband of War" published in the New York Illustrated News, June 15, 1861.
+General Butler is depicted with "contraband" clutching his leg while holding the "Southern villain" at bay.

 General Butler's written statements and communications with the War Department requesting guidance on the issue of fugitive slaves did not use the term "contraband."
 As late as August 9, 1861, he used the term "slaves" for fugitives who had come to Fort Monroe.
 Gen. Butler did not pay these men wages for work that they began to undertake, and he continued to refer to them as "slaves."
 On August 10, 1861, Acting Master William Budd of the gunboat USS Resolute first used the term in an official US military record.
 On September 25, 1861, the Secretary of the Navy Gideon Welles issued a directive to give "persons of color, commonly known as contrabands", in the employment of the Union Navy pay at the rate of $10 per month and a full day's ration.
 Three weeks later, the Union Army followed suit, paying male "contrabands" at Fort Monroe $8 a month and females $4, specific to that command.

 In August, the US Congress passed the Confiscation Act of 1861, which declared that any property used by the Confederate military, including enslaved people, could be confiscated by Union forces.
 The next March, its Act Prohibiting the Return of Slaves forbade returning enslaved persons to Confederate enslavers, whether private citizens or the Confederate military.